Coursework Policies for Elementary Education Students

 Formal evaluation of transcripts for transfer of courses from other universities is done by the IU East Office of Admissions.
 Faculty will work with the appropriate university personnel during this process.

-Transfer students will be required to meet requirements for Admission to the Teacher Education Program (including coursework, grade point averages, Praxis I scores, writing sample and interview) prior to taking Methods courses (Approved IU East School of Education February 3, 2005.)
+Transfer students will be required to meet requirements for Admission to the Teacher Education Program (including coursework, grade point averages, CASA scores, writing sample and interview) prior to taking Methods courses (Approved IU East School of Education February 3, 2005.)

 The following coursework must be taken at IU East: